BrandonHT/house-pricing-refactoring/README.md

         3.5) Encode a predefined set of categorical variables using the `Label encoder` operation.
         3.6) Create a predefined set of variables by interactions between existing variables.
         3.7) Drop the variables that are not used for the final prediction.
-4) Set the input and output variables to perform the training process and the predictions.
+6) Set the input and output variables to perform the training process and the predictions.
-5) Create a `Random Forest Regressor` model and train it using the train dataset and the input and output variables.
+7) Create a `Random Forest Regressor` model and train it using the train dataset and the input and output variables.
-6) Calculate a list of average scores for the model by using the `cross validation` method.
+8) Calculate a list of average scores for the model by using the `cross validation` method.
-7) Finally, calculate the predictions for the test dataset and save them into the `results` folder.
+9) Finally, calculate the predictions for the test dataset and save them into the `results` folder.

-## How to execute the process

-By using the command `python main.py` you could be able to execute the process and generate the plots and the predictions under the respective folders.